-If your web browser displays a connection security message after entering the web address, see MISSING FILE .
+If your web browser displays a connection security message after entering the web address, see "GUI - Managing server certificates" on page 32.

-Spectrum Control login page is loaded and you can log in by entering your Spectrum Control username and password.
+The Spectrum Control login page is loaded and you can log in by entering your Spectrum Control username and password.